Step-by-Step Guide: How to Make Lavender Soap at Home

 9. Spray bottle with rubbing alcohol: This will help remove any air bubbles that may form on the surface of the soap.

-Once you have all the ingredients and equipment ready, it’s time to start creating your luxurious lavender soap.
+Once you have all the ingredients and equipment ready, it’s time to start creating your lovely lavender soap.

 lavender soap bars